Mental Health Services in Oregon IEPs

 What mental health services are available through an IEP in Oregon?

 Oregon addresses mental health services for students with disabilities through multiple frameworks.
-Under IDEA, psychological services and counseling services (including rehabilitation counseling) are defined as related services that must be included in an IEP when necessary for the student to benefit from special education (ORS 343.035(15)(a)(C),(I); 34 CFR 300.34).
-Students with an emotional behavior disability (EBD) may require mental health counseling, therapeutic services, and behavioral supports as part of their IEP.
+Under IDEA, psychological services and counseling services (including rehabilitation counseling) are defined as related services that must be included in an IEP when necessary for the student to benefit from special education (ORS 343.035(15)(a)(C),(I); OAR 581-015-2200(1)(d); 34 CFR 300.34).
+Students with an emotional behavior disability (EBD, OAR 581-015-2155) may require mental health counseling, therapeutic services, and behavioral supports as part of their IEP.
 Oregon's broader school mental health framework, housed under ODE's Health, Safety & Wellness division, supports multi-tiered frameworks including school counselors, school psychologists, and community mental health partnerships.
 ODE provides guidance on Telemental Health Services and Supports, including the use of telemedicine to deliver school-based mental health services under IEPs and Section 504 plans, which is especially relevant for rural and underserved Oregon communities.
-Oregon's Student Success Act (HB 3427) has directed significant funding to school-based mental health supports, with ESDs serving as regional hubs for mental health integration.
-Oregon's Medicaid school-based program allows districts to bill Medicaid for eligible IEP-related mental health services (counseling, psychological services) provided by qualified school personnel, reducing local cost burden.
-Oregon also allows districts to contract with community mental health providers to deliver services mandated by a student's IEP.
+Oregon's Student Success Act (HB 3427, codified in ORS 327.175) directed significant funding to school-based mental health supports, with ESDs serving as regional hubs for mental health integration.
+Oregon's Medicaid school-based program through the Oregon Health Authority (OHA) allows districts to bill Medicaid for eligible IEP-related mental health services (counseling, psychological services) provided by qualified school personnel, reducing local cost burden.
+Oregon also allows districts to contract with community mental health providers to deliver services mandated by a student's IEP (ORS 343.221).
 For students with trauma histories or co-occurring mental health and disability needs, Oregon's PBIS framework and trauma-informed care guidance provide additional supports.
 Oregon's ESD regional programs include mental health consultation and support services for districts serving students with complex behavioral and mental health needs.
+Under ORS 336.235, Oregon requires that school counselors, school psychologists, and school social workers hold valid Oregon licensure to deliver mental health services in educational settings.

 What Oregon Requires

-IEPs for students with emotional behavior disability (EBD) or other mental health needs must include appropriate mental health-related services and supports as part of FAPE.
+IEPs for students with emotional behavior disability (EBD, OAR 581-015-2155) or other mental health needs must include appropriate mental health-related services and supports as part of FAPE.

-Oregon allows Telemental Health delivery of IEP-required mental health services; ODE provides guidance on telehealth service delivery for students with disabilities.
+Oregon allows Telemental Health delivery of IEP-required mental health services; ODE provides guidance on telehealth service delivery for students with disabilities in both urban and rural settings.

-Oregon's Student Success Act funds school-based mental health supports with ESDs serving as regional hubs for mental health integration, supplementing IDEA services.
+Oregon's Student Success Act (ORS 327.175) funds school-based mental health supports with ESDs serving as regional hubs for mental health integration, supplementing IDEA services.

-Districts may bill Oregon Medicaid for eligible IEP-mandated mental health services (psychological services, counseling) provided by qualified school personnel (ODE Medicaid guidance).
+Districts may bill Oregon Medicaid through the Oregon Health Authority (OHA) for eligible IEP-mandated mental health services (psychological services, counseling) provided by qualified school personnel.

 Districts may contract with community mental health agencies to provide IEP-required mental health services that the district cannot deliver directly (ORS 343.221).